-The Act provides various modes through which the existing structure of companies can be altered.
-Some of the common methods of restructuring adopted by companies, basis the underlying requirement, are as under:
+The Act provides various modes through which the existing structure of Companies can be altered.
+Some of the common methods of restructuring adopted by Companies, basis the underlying requirement, are as under:

-- (i) Conversion of one form of a Company to another, such as conversion of a Company from private limited to public limited and vice versa. - (ii) Alteration of existing share capital of a Company through increase in authorised share capital, reduction of existing share capital, buy back of shares from existing shareholders, consolidation and sub division of all or any of the share capital of a Company into shares of larger amount than the existing shares, sub-division of existing shares into shares of smaller amount, conversion of fully paid shares into stock and vice versa. - (iii) Merger or amalgamation of companies with other companies. - (iv) Demerger/ hiving off of businesses of existing companies.
+- (i) Conversion of one form of a Company to another, such as conversion of a Company from private limited to public limited and vice versa. - (ii) Alteration of existing share capital of a Company through increase in authorised share capital, reduction of existing share capital, buy back of shares from existing shareholders, consolidation and sub division of all or any of the share capital of a Company into shares of larger amount than the existing shares, subdivision of existingshares into shares of smaller amount, conversion of fully paid shares into stock and vice versa. - (iii) Merger or amalgamation of Companies with other companies. - (iv) Demerger/hiving off of businesses of existing Companies.

-The Act provides for specific provisions/ compliances which need to be followed for undertaking any of the aforesaid restructuring processes.
-In many cases, such as in case of merger/ amalgamation/ demerger, specific approval of the Government through designated regulatory bodies is required to be obtained prior to proceeding with the restructuring process.
-The Act provides ample flexibility to investors to structure/ restructure companies in India depending upon their requirements.
+The Act provides for specific provisions/compliances which need to be followed for undertaking any of the aforesaid restructuring processes.
+In many cases, such as in case of merger/amalgamation/demerger, specific approval of the Government through designated regulatory bodies is required to be obtained prior to proceeding with the restructuring process.
+The Act provides ample flexibility to investors to structure/restructure Companies in India depending upon their requirements.

-Further, MCA has recently notified the amendment, which envisages the requirement of prior approval from the Government, in case of compromise, arrangement, merger or demerger between an Indian company and a company or body corporate which is incorporated in a country which shares land border with India.
+Further, a company can enter into compromise, arrangement, merger or demerger with a company or body corporate which is incorporated in a country which shares land border with India subject to prior approval from Government.